NREL/reV-tutorial/tutorial_01_concepts/README.md

 # Outline for a video tutorial series - Episode #1 (Under Construction)

 ## Introducing the reV Model and Defining Technical Potential
+- The goals of this tutorial: to get you familiarized with the idea of renewable energy potentials and their assessments
+- To develop fundamental understanding of technical potential and reV (renewable energy potential) model

-- Introduce ourselves, who we are, where we work, and what we do
+- Geospatial Data Science – Who we are, what we do ?
-- One of the main responsibility of GDS is the reV model, which is why you're here, etc.

 - Before talk about the model, we need introduce the idea of technical potential
     - Define tech pot (reV 2019 & reV 2023 reports).
         - Technical potential is a measure of resource potential (i.e., capacity) that could be developed based on assumptions of the developable land area defined by the user; in other words, how much renewable energy capacity could be developed in a given land area after accounting for land exclusions predefined by the user.